DataVisHub/gojs-course/lessons/lesson-01-diagram-instance.md

 ## Templates

 Until now, we haven't specified what our nodes and links should look like.
-By default nodes are simple text fields and links are straight arrows.
+By default nodes are simple text fields, while links are straight arrows.
 How to create templates will be explained in the next lessons.
-Let's just have a quick glimpse at what they actually are, and how to use them.
+Let's just take a quick look at what they actually are, and how to use them.
 In the `gojs` directory create a new folder named `templates`.
 In that directory create a file named `node-template.ts` and paste this code: